specsolutions/specsync-for-tfs-documentation/important-concepts/how-to-publish-test-results-from-pipelines-using-the-vstest-task.md

 When invoking the SpecSync publish-test-results command, we need to provide `-r $(GetVSTestTestRunId.VSTestTestRunId) -f TestRunTrx` in order to get the results from the Test Run.

+The loader will set the status of the original Test Run to `Not Started`, so their results are not shown in the "Tests" tab of the pipeline result.

 The following example shows how the entire job can be configured.

 ```